Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 How to Exterminate Bed Bugs on Outdoor Furniture?

 Bed bugs don’t like extreme temperatures, but unfortunately, it’s never hot or cold enough outside (at least in the UK) for them to just die out on their own.
 For instance, their eggs, which are hardier than the insect itself, are no longer viable at over 50 and below -17 degrees Celsius.
-However, there could bed bugs in the desert or in the Arctic Circle.
+However, there could bed bugs in the desert or the Arctic Circle.

 So, what can you do to kill them?